 If there’s salt on the fabric or plastic sheets, wash them in seawater.
 It won’t take all the salt off since you’re essentially dunking the sheets in salt again.
 However, the water will help wash off some of the dried stuff so that the salt from the seawater left on the sheets will be less than before.

 Use any fasteners you have – nails, ropes, screws – to attach the edges of the sheet to the open parts of your vessel.
-The sheet shouldn’t be flat; you should make a slight depression in it so it forms a receptacle for the rainwater.
-Remember also to fasten it firmly to sustain the weight of the rainwater that’ll fall into it.
+The sheet shouldn’t be flat; you should make a slight depression in it, so it forms a receptacle for the rainwater.
+Remember to fasten it firmly to sustain the weight of the rainwater falling into it.

 Because of the leftover seawater on the sheet, the first part of the rainwater that falls on the sheet will have more salt than usual.
 You could collect that into a separate container from the rest of the water.
 You may use this water to rinse food and clean wounds, while cleaner, less-salty rainwater from subsequent batches can work for drinking.